THE DENIMINE MYSTIQUE

 A good jean has the ability to gently caress an ass, flatten a stomach, elongate a leg, compliment a red lip, channel Diana Ross, Steinem, Sade Adu, Cher, Birkin, Steve McQueen, Brando and every other denim clad icon your heart desires.
 Its all there, all the secrets of the world contained within the deep blue hue.
 I call it the Denim-ine Mystique.

-There is no limit to the potent power of denim - on its lonesome, doubled up, bleached and ripped.
+There is no limit to the potent power of denim, jeans whatever you want to call 'em - on its lonesome, doubled up, bleached and ripped.
 My jean collection is verging on criminal, but like a good mother, you can never pick favourites.

 The unadulterated simplicity of denim is unrivalled; the white tee comes close but the white tee doesn’t take stains like a 501 does, it doesn’t effortlessly rip, fringe and whisker like a vintage jean.
 The white tee can’t resist creases like denim can.
 You can’t not wash a white tee shirt, that would be gross.